Macrometacorp/docs/docs/cep/reference/functions.md

     select map:merge(map) as stockDetails
     from StockStream WINDOW TUMBLING_LENGTH(2);

-For the window expiry of 2 events, the merge() function will collect attributes of `map` and merge them to a single map, returned as stockDetails.
+For the window expiration of 2 events, the merge() function will collect attributes of `map` and merge them to a single map, returned as stockDetails.

 ### clear (Function)